ManojAthreya/ManojAthreya/README.md

 <p align="center">I'm a Developer and Researcher.<br/>I specialize in Machine Learning and Natural Language Processing.<br></p><br/>

 <p align="justify">I'm an aspiring Machine Learning Engineer with expertise in Machine Learning, Natural Language Processing and Data Science with 2+ years of Professional Experience.
 I'm a dynamic professional with a strong computer science foundation, I am known for my ability to solve complex technical problems, collaborate effectively with cross-functional teams, and deliver high-quality solutions that meet business needs.
-I am committed to staying up-to-date with the latest industry trends and best practices and responsibly build and use AI.</p>
+I am committed to staying up-to-date with the latest industry trends and best practices and responsibly building and using AI </p>

 📫 manoj2375@gmail.com | 💼 [LinkedIn](https://www.linkedin.com/in/manojathreyaa/) | 🤖 [Huggingface](https://huggingface.co/Villian7) | ⚡ [Google Scholar](https://scholar.google.ca/citations?user=QHLQdloAAAAJ&hl=en)